-

 - 3 different kinds of approaches using navigation systems.

-But you don’t have to accrue all of the required hours in an aircraft.
+You don’t have to accrue all of the required hours in an aircraft.
+According to 14 CFR § 61.65, you can log a portion of your instrument time in an FAA-approved simulation device:

 Flight School (Part 141)